 Nice argument (showing your concern) but it'll fall flat in a society where even men in the family show their dominance over women.
 Safety is when one can go out alone and not with guards.

-After all, it is the same men who protect their women who grope other women.Share
+After all, it is the same men who protect their women who grope other women.Share this quote

 The issue is not protection, it is safety, my friend, and a moral responsibility to make the society safe, liberal and responsible.

 It is a result of western influence:

 This argument is mainly by people who oppose events like Valentine’s day and consider the partying culture 'un'Indian.
 I think it is also the growing economic division and consumerism that is dividing India.

 If we take the traditionalists opposing Valentine’s day events out of the picture, there is still the growing consumerism surrounding these events that alienate a good number of people in the society.
 I remember myself being an opposer of Valentine’s day back in college where we thought we were vigilantes of a moral society.
 I guess it was not just vigilantism on our end but a kind of frustration with the thought that people who celebrate Valentine’s day had a better time in life.

 A day for love is great.
 But yes the consumerism surrounding it can create a division, especially in societies like India.
 Blaming the western influence is like putting a blinder on real issues.

 Social Media also has a big role to play here.
 The solution is not to stop the events, but to impress the need of gender equality in our society.Share this quote

 The narrow mind of people who always suspiciously look when a girl and boy walk together has to be countered.

 Even in western societies, there are atrocities against women and that is not because of media and consumerism but the underlying character of the dominant male.Share this quote